Polish National Government (November Uprising)

-The government concentrated on issues related to the fight with the Russian Empire.
-In August the government of Prince Adam Jerzy Czartoryski resigned, facing loss of support and radicalization among the Varsovians.
+The government concentrated on issues related to the fight against the Russian Empire.
+In August 1831, the government of Prince Adam Jerzy Czartoryski resigned, facing loss of support and radicalization among the Varsovians.
 Czartoryski was replaced by Jan Krukowiecki.
-After the capitulation of Warsaw the government was taken over by lawyer Bonawentura Niemojowski.
+After the capitulation of Warsaw, the government was taken over by lawyer Bonawentura Niemojowski.
 After the government went into exile, it passed its powers to General Maciej Rybiński.